VRConservation/fba-myst/chapters/10-grantmgmt.md

 license: CC-BY-4.0
 keywords: grants, management, donors
 abstract: |
   Grant management is a critical, often overlooked, aspect of project and organizational management.
-Many organizations move into implementation and pursue other grants, but don’t take care managing the most important thing: the grants they’ve secured and their funder relationships.
-Setting up sound financial management controls, assigning grant management to competent staff, having the same staff manage the entire grant, and looking to reporting as a learning opportunity are critical components of successfully managing grants.
-This chapter is based on a workshop on July 23 2025 to a wide group of California-based forest business practitioners.
-Recording of the workshop can be found on the Forest Business Alliance youtube channel.
+Many organizations move into implementation and pursue other grants, but don’t manage the most important thing: the grants they’ve secured and their funder relationships.
+Setting up sound financial management controls, assigning grant management to competent staff, having the same staff manage the entire grant, and looking at reporting as a learning opportunity are critical components of successfully managing grants.
+This chapter is based on a workshop on July 23 2025, for a wide group of California-based forest business practitioners.
+A recording of the workshop can be found on the Forest Business Alliance YouTube channel.
 kernelspec:
     name: python3
     display_name: Python 3